 Maestra Juana was born into the Shipibo community of Pahoyan, one of the most powerful Shipibo healing lineages in the Peruvian Amazon.
 She is around 60 years old, however her exact age is unknown.She has been studying for more than 35 years under Maestra Manuela, Papa Gilberto and Papa Bejamin, who are all members of the highly-respected curandero family, the Mahua family.
 Juana began her dieta on the mythical Amazonian tree Noya Rao when she was just 20 years old and has dedicated her life to the path of healing ever since.
 Juana is also very learned in the workings of the human body, possessing an excellent knowledge of the bones and skeletal system.
 Juana specialises in bone massage and will be available on the Noya Rao retreat to provide our guests with this unique healing experience.
 We are delighted to have Juana’s expertise, depth of wisdom and fun loving spirit with us on the Noya Rao retreat.

-In 2009, Elio encountered the plant medicine, Ayahuasca for the first time.
-Convinced of its power to cure the incurable, Elio began an apprenticeship under the guidance of Maestro, Vegetalista Manaco Manain.
-Since 2009 he has continued to deepen his knowledge, experience, and understanding of the workings of the sacred plant medicines, studying the Shipibo traditions under the revered Mahua family and has undertaken numerous Master Plant Dietas with well-respected curanderos in the Peruvian Amazon.
+Elio has been devoted to the path of plant medicine and Ayahuasca since 2009 and began an apprenticeship under the guidance of Maestro, Vegetalista Manaco Manai.
+In his long time in Peru, he has continued to deepen his knowledge, experience, and understanding of the workings of the sacred plant medicines, studying the Shipibo traditions under the revered Mahua family and has undertaken numerous Master Plant Dietas with well-respected curanderos in the Peruvian Amazon.

 This immersion in the sacred plant medicines of the indigenous peoples of Peru enabled Elio to experience deep and profound healing.
-He has overcome crippling anxiety and anger as a result of traumatic childhood experiences, healing that was not possible through the Western medical paradigm.
+He has overcome crippling anxiety and anger as a result of traumatic childhood experiences and healing that trauma imprints that were not possible through the Western medical paradigm.
 His renewed sense of self-worth, love, compassion, and empathy for himself enables him to extend those same qualities to others.

 Elio founded AYA Healing Retreats because he is convinced of the healing potentialities of sacred plant medicines.
-Not only does he hope to share the indigenous wisdom of the ancient traditions of the tribe’s peoples of the Amazon, but he also intends to invest part of AYA Healing Retreats profits into humanitarian projects that are creating a more compassionate world.
+Not only does he hope to share the indigenous wisdom of the ancient traditions of the Indigenous people of the Amazon, but he also hopes to make a bigger difference by investing profits from AYA Healing Retreats into humanitarian projects that create a more compassionate world.

 Anna was born in the United States and is currently based in the Andes of Southern Peru.
 She is an alternative health advocate, healing is her passion.
 Anna has devoted her life to healing and continued health education.
 She offers her clients tools of self-realization and personal empowerment.
 Anna’s primary focus is on plant-based medicine, yoga, qigong, and music.
 From an early age, Anna gravitated toward the healing arts.
 She knew through her own healing and self-discovery that her life’s work and personal fulfillment would be helping others.In 2010 her eight-year path of holistic healing and alternative medicine began at the Ashland Institute of Massage.
 Soon after she began working with Native American teachers learning Shamanistic rituals; she built on her newfound knowledge through the study of the healing practices across the world; earning a Bachelor’s Degree in Health Education and Native American Studies from Southern Oregon University in 2014.
 In late 2014 Anna felt the pull to focus on the ancient rituals of the Amazon.
 Traveling to Peru in August she had her first introduction to the profound healing capabilities of Ayahuasca.
 While Peru would eventually become her home; Anna continued to travel extensively through North, Central, and South America on a journey to connect with as many ancient rituals and practices as possible.
 Along the way, she discovered a natural ability to bridge culture, backgrounds, and unique personalities with the healing powers of the Amazon.
 By maintaining a strong personal practice of daily meditation and yoga that she learned in India; Anna has also been fortunate enough to share her knowledge of yoga and qigong with others for the last seven years.
 The foundation of Anna’s life is love, joy, and balance.
 She has enjoyed the opportunity to collect many ancient healing songs from around the world and is looking forward to releasing her first healing album in the near future.